Ed-Fi-Alliance-OSS/Ed-Fi-API-Standards/api-guidelines/v4.0/API-DESIGN-GUIDELINES/GET-REQUESTS.md

 https://api.example.com/v3/ed-fi/students?firstName=john&lastSurname=Smith
 ```

+Resources _must_ be queryable by natural key, and _should_ also be queryable by
-The Open API specification documents will show which properties are searchable.
+other properties on the root of the Resource.
+The Open API specification
+documents will show which properties are searchable.

 When a searchable parameter is nested under another object in the JSON
 payload, the Ed-Fi API specifications require the query string to use only the
 parameter name _without_ dereferencing the parent element name.
 For example, the